What are the Different Types of Health Insurance Plans?

 - Deductible type: High-Deductible Health Plans provide tax savings when paired with an HSA or HRA.

-To help you make sense of the health insurance options available to you, we’ll go through each of these in a bit more detail.
+To help you make sense of the options available to you, we'll go through each of the common plan network types, but we’ll also look at metal tiers and deductible types in a bit more detail as well.

 By Provider Network Type: HMO, PPO, POS and EPO Health Insurance Plans